Subsections of CrowdStrike Cloud Security

 How it works

-file from your CfCT solution and update the account and organizational unit (OU) names as needed.
+To deploy the sample partner integration page, add the following blurb to the manifest.yaml file from your CfCT solution and update the account and organizational unit (OU) names as needed.

 resources: